-We don’t want to lecture you on snow safety.
-However, if you do want to freeride or tour it is really worthwhile to get the avalanche essentials and learn how to use them.
-There are three pieces of equipment which you should have in your backpack every time you head off-piste; an avalanche transceiver, a shovel and probe.
-A fourth complimentary piece is an avalanche airbag backpack.
-All of this equipment is useless without knowing how to use them.
+We don't want to lecture you on snow safety.
+If you do choose to freeride, it is vital that you get the avalanche essentials and learn how to use them.
+These are a transceiver, a shovel and a probe.
+A fourth complementary piece is an avalanche backpack.
+Learn more in this guide.

 The first item in your avalanche essentials is your transceiver.
 This device sends and receives signals at 457 kHz, so if you are caught in an avalanche you can be found, or if your partner is buried, you can find them under the snow.